naikhh/gordian/README.md

 gordian
 =======
-source files forimplementing the gordian algorithm for cell placement in VLSI physical design automation
+source files for implementing the gordian algorithm for cell placement in VLSI physical design automation